 Screen and Display

-The phone is big, so the screen is obviously bigger than normal phones.
+The phone is big, so the screen is bigger than normal phones.
 The 6.44-inch screen puts even the bigger devices like Redmi Note 3 to shame.

 Now that 5.5-inch screen is a norm in Smartphones, Xiaomi is just reintroducing the Phablet category with a 6.44 inch Mi Max.

-As I said at the start of this article, I got intimidated by the sheer size of this phones, but over the few weeks of its usage, I have grown accustomed to the bigger screen.
+As I said at the start of this article, I got intimidated by the sheer size of these phones, but over the few weeks of its usage, I have grown accustomed to the bigger screen.